Investigating and reporting on the mission and experiences of ethnic minority Christian leaders in contemporary Scotland.

 • Explore opportunities for building ecumenical partnerships, dialogue and cross-cultural learning

-We will also consider the experiences of ethnic minority worshippers in ACTS denominations.
+We will also be considering the experiences of ethnic minority worshippers in ACTS denominations.

-This work is led by Dr Sheila Akomiah-Conteh, author of "The Changing Landscape of the Church in Post-Christendom Britain: New Churches in Glasgow 2000 – 2016", supported by Rev Dr Fiona Tweedie and Rev Dr Liam Jerrold Fraser, author of "Mission in Contemporary Scotland".
+This work is led by Dr Sheila Akomiah-Conteh, author of "The Changing Landscape of the Church in Post-Christendom Britain: New Churches in Glasgow 2000 – 2016", supported by Rev Dr Ibidun Daramola, Rev Dr Fiona Tweedie and Rev Dr Liam Jerrold Fraser, author of "Mission in Contemporary Scotland".